yiisoft/hydrator-validator/UPGRADE.md

-# Upgrading Instructions for Yii Validating Hydrator
+# Yii Validating Hydrator Upgrading Instructions

 ## Upgrade from 1.x to 2.x